 The Dingle Way runs 111 miles (179 km) around the beautiful Dingle Peninsula.
 It starts and finishes in Tralee, accessible by train or bus from Dublin and from Kerry Airport.
-The complete walk takes eight days, but it can easily be shortened.
+The complete walk takes most people eight days, but it can easily be shortened.

 The Dingle Way follows country lanes, quiet roads and cliff-top paths, punctuated by long stretches of glorious beach walking.
 It offers spectacular seascapes and mountain views.
 The peninsula is rich in wildlife, archaeology and charming Irish pubs.